PeterSteiglechner/adaptive-NoB/README.md

-# ANB Model — Adaptive Narrative Belief Simulation
+# ANB Model — Adaptive Networks of Beliefs

-Simulation code accompanying the 2026 paper on Belief Network (BN) adaptiveness configurations.
+Simulation code accompanying our recent project on Adaptive Networks of Beliefs (ANB)

 ## Setup & Run